Digital TV Deals

-I rang Virgin Media, as I was being charged £38/mth for broadband, TV and phone before call charges.
-I mentioned a family member had signed up to all three for only £30/mth.
-It immediately reduced my package by £10/mth.
+I rang Virgin Media, as I was being charged £38/month for broadband, TV and phone before call charges.
+I mentioned a family member had signed up to all three for only £30/month.
+It immediately reduced my package by £10/month.

 We've pulled out the top tips here, but for more including a full step-by-step, see our Haggle with Sky & more guide.

 The first step is to ensure you know the type of price you should be looking to beat.
-New, hot customer offers abound on digital TV packages for sports or films or kids (or the whole show) for new customers.
+Providers often offer hot deals on digital TV packages for sports or films or kids (or the whole show) for new customers.
 But once the contract ends, prices rise.

-Note down the best TV buys for the package you want using the best buy deals below.
-These packages often include broadband as well, but to benchmark broadband prices, see our Cheap Broadband guide for the cheapest bundled and standalone deals that are available in your area.
+Note down the best TV buys for the package you want using the current offer round-up below.
+These packages often include broadband as well, so to benchmark broadband prices, see our Broadband Unbundled tool for the cheapest bundled and standalone deals that are available in your area.

 Then call your supplier near the time you're due to renew.
 As you're armed with the current best buys, you can ask for a price match or wait to compare the offers they will likely present to you and refer to them to help you negotiate.